California Privacy Notice

-State of California Supplemental Privacy Notice
+State of California Privacy Notice

-Effective Date: January 1, 2020
+Effective Date: January 1, 2023.

 Scope of this Privacy Notice

-These California Resident Privacy Notice terms and conditions “(Privacy Notice”) are effective January 1, 2020 and supplement the information contained in Wright Flood's governing website Privacy Statement.
+These California Resident Privacy Notice terms and conditions (“Privacy Notice”) are effective January 1, 2023, with data collected from January 1, 2022, subject to compliance, and supplement the information contained in Wright Flood's governing website Privacy Statement.
 This Privacy Notice applies solely to consumers who are California residents.

 We may also use or share de-identified information that is not reasonably likely to identify you for commercially legitimate business purposes.

 We do not sell personal information to any third parties for monetary or other valuable consideration and have not done so in the preceding 12 months.
 We may, however, engage in targeted advertising.